lemonbrass/lemon-arch/README.md

 ## State
 Currently, the CPU Instruction set is in development, the instruction set pdf will be pushed when it is completed

-The programming for this project has not initiated as currently, I am working in its design.
+The programming for this project has not been initiated as I am currently working on its design.

 ## CPU
 It has a bitstream based ISA with the first byte as header byte containing conditions, type of instruction, size of remaining instruction, no. of operands, etc.